Choosing a web design agency to work with on your company’s project is one of the most interesting and exciting prospects in any job.

 Some agencies focus on only working on a small handful of projects at a time, others have a wide range of clients they’re working with at any one time.

-Timescales are variable, but at a minimum, you should expect at least 3 months for your web development project.
+Timescales are variable, but at a minimum, you should expect at least 3 months for your website design and development project.

 Again, it depends on the specific web deliverables, and how substantial your changes are going to be.